 - Training Shoes: Best for HIIT, classes, and athletic-focused training where the goal is not maxing out or lifting as much as possible on regular basis.
 These shoes will typically have thicker midsoles and outsoles to promote versatility.

 - Cross-Training Shoes: Best for everything, however, they can be uncomfortable at times for things like HIIT, classes, and athletic-focused work depending on what you prefer to wear.
-For example, more stable cross-training shoes will work for all activities but can be a bit uncomfortable for the HIIT, classes, etc.
+For example, more stable cross-training shoes will work for all activities but can be a bit uncomfortable for HIIT, classes, etc.

 Takeaway Thoughts

-When talking about lifting weights in running shoes, we have to be cognizant of our abilities, wants, needs, and preferences.
+When talking about lifting weights in running shoes, we must be cognizant of our abilities, wants, needs, and preferences.
 Much like other pieces of supportive gear for sports and training, different shoes will be better than others for certain settings like running and working out.